 On the Launch Pad: A Counting Book About Rockets by Michael Dahl was a great find.
 My son loved counting down from 12 to 1 with the bright illustrations, simple text and hidden numbers on each page.
 Something that seems simple but was really awesome was that each page had the number written as a word, shown as a digit and as dots to count.
 You can take the time to count each dot, read the word or simply recognize the digit!

 One White Wishing Stone by Doris K. Gayzagian is a beautiful book.
 Visually it reminds me of an impressionist painting.
 The soft beach colors used by illustrator Kristina Swarner are calming and pretty.
 This is more than just a counting book though.
 There is a story of a little girl at the beach, what she finds and how she plans to use them when she takes them home.
 It’s so beautifully done that it almost makes me forget how much I hate finding sand in my car after a trip to the beach.

 Museum 123 by The Metropolitan Museum Of Art is another simple but beautiful counting book.
-What I love about this book is that the number is not shown on the same page as the objects the child is being asked to count.
-Instead a simple question of how many is followed by a painting with the objects, and the next page has a large number.
+I loved that this book doesn’t show the number on the same page as the objects the child is counting.
+Instead, a simple question of how many is followed by a painting with the objects.
+Then the next page has a large number.
 My son loved counting then flipping the page exclaiming “I knew it, I said that number I was right!”
 My only complaint is that it only went to 10!